 The information in this article applies to:

-I see the following warning message every time I select certain walls in my plan.
-What does it mean?
+I see the following warning message every time I select certain walls in my plan:

 Attic Walls are only generated when there is a roof present.
 Any time the roof is rebuilt using the Build Roof dialog, the program deletes and rebuilds not only the roof planes but any automatically generated Attic Walls that might be in the plan.
 This helps to keep the entire 3D model current.

-This is helpful because it allows you to avoid making the same changes repeatedly; however, it is important to remember that if walls or roof planes adjacent to an edited Attic Wall are repositioned, the Attic Wall may need to be manually edited, as well.
+This is helpful because it allows you to avoid making the same changes repeatedly; however, it is important to remember that if walls or roof planes adjacent to an edited Attic Wall are re-positioned, the Attic Wall may need to be manually edited, as well.